-Display Segment
+Display and Adjacent Markets Segment

-The Display segment encompasses products for manufacturing liquid crystal displays (LCDs), organic light-emitting diodes (OLEDs), and other display technologies for TVs, personal computers (PCs), tablets, smart phones, and other consumer-oriented devices.
+The Display and Adjacent Markets segment encompasses products for manufacturing liquid crystal displays (LCDs), organic light-emitting diodes (OLEDs), upgrades and flexible coating systems and other display technologies for TVs, personal computers (PCs), tablets, smart phones, and other consumer-oriented devices.
 The segment is focused on expanding its presence through technologically-differentiated equipment for manufacturing large-scale TVs; emerging markets such as OLED, low temperature polysilicon (LTPS), metal oxide, and touch panel sectors; and development of products that provide customers with improved performance and yields.
 Display industry growth depends primarily on consumer demand for increasingly larger and more advanced TVs as well as larger and higher resolution displays for next generation mobile devices, including OLED.

-The market environment for Applied's Display segment in the first six months of fiscal 2016 has been characterized by increasing demand for manufacturing equipment for high-end mobile devices and continued demand for TV manufacturing equipment, although this sector remains susceptible to highly cyclical conditions.
-Uneven order and revenue patterns in the Display segment can cause significant fluctuations quarter-over-quarter, as well as year-over year.
+The market environment for Applied's Display and Adjacent Markets segment has been characterized by increasing demand for manufacturing equipment for high-end mobile devices and TV manufacturing equipment, although the TV manufacturing equipment sector remains susceptible to cyclical conditions.
+Uneven order and revenue patterns in the Display and Adjacent Markets segment can cause significant fluctuations quarter-over-quarter, as well as year-over year.